 When a claimant receives notification of an Adverse Benefit Determination, the claimant generally has 180 days following receipt of the notification in which to file a written request for an Appeal of the decision.
 However, for Concurrent Care Claims, the Claimant must file the Appeal prior to the scheduled reduction or termination of treatment.
+For a claim based on rescission of coverage, the claimant must file the Appeal within 30 days.
 A claimant may submit written comments, documents, records, and other information relating to the Claim.